 Chris Rodrigues is primarily interested in understanding how bacterial biology is orchestrated at a molecular level.
 His research is focused on gene discovery and function and how proteins come together in space and time to organize and regulate the biology of the bacterial cell.
+He explores these problems by studying how bacteria develop into spores.

 He obtained his PhD from the University of Technology Sydney (UTS) in 2011.
 His PhD research contributed to a shift in our understanding of how bacteria establish the position of the division site.
 His PhD research has been highlighted in multiple review articles and recommended by the Faculty of 1000.